About the Program

 There are no prerequisites for the Digital Humanities minor.
 Students intending to pursue the minor degree can enroll in the required courses at any time.

-Students must submit a Completion of Minor in Digital Humanities form at the start of their final course in the minor sequence.
+Students must submit a Completion of Minor in Digital Humanities form to declare the minor (see Summer Minor Requirements).

 Summer Minor Requirements